alex-huff/factions-tweaks/README.md

 # FactionsTweaks
 ## About
-FactionsTweaks is a Minecraft 1.8.9 Forge mod that adds various features for factions players.
+FactionsTweaks is a Minecraft 1.8.9 Forge mod that adds various tweaks for factions players.